shivam15963/student_application/README.md

    - Set up your MySQL database:

      - Make sure MySQL is running.
-     - Create a database named `studentsdb` (or adjust the configuration accordingly).
+     - Create a database named `studentsdb` and setup the schema and sample data by executing `setup_db.sql` and `insert_data.sql` files.

-     - Run the SQL script to set up the schema and sample data:
+   - Start the server:

        ```bash
        node server.js
        ```
+   - The server should now be running on `http://localhost:3001`

 3. **Setup Frontend:**

    - Navigate to the `frontend` directory: